ravinitheshreddy/Digital-Musicology-Project/milestone0.md

 ## Literature

 The basic concepts summarizing the early studies on tonality, more specifically the analysis of the major mode, are presented in chapter 9 of Huron (2006).
 This will serve as a reference baseline for our study.
-More recently, Moss et al. (2019) have performed a corpus study of Beethoven's string quartets to obtain the statistical characteristics of tonal harmony.
+More recently, Moss et al. (2019a) have performed a corpus study of Beethoven's string quartets to obtain the statistical characteristics of tonal harmony.
 This recent study would provide us with the characterization of Western music.
+Similarly, chapters 9-12 in Moss (2019b) discuss the tonal relations that can be inferred from a large historical corpus of western music.

 In these studies, the research was restrained to Western music.
 As Huron states, no such analysis has been performed for non-Western pieces, and our project will strive to fill this void.
 ### References

 1. Huron, D. B. & MIT Press.
 (2006).
 Sweet Anticipation.
 Amsterdam University Press.
-2. Moss FC, Neuwirth M, Harasim D, Rohrmeier M (2019) Statistical characterthe istics of tonal harmony: A corpus study of Beethoven's string quartets.
+2. Moss FC, Neuwirth M, Harasim D, Rohrmeier M (2019a) Statistical characterthe istics of tonal harmony: A corpus study of Beethoven's string quartets.
 PLoS ONE 14(6): e0217242. https://doi.org/10.1371/journal.pone.0217242
+3. Moss, F. C. (2019b).
+Transitions of Tonality: A Model- Based Corpus Study.
+Doctoral dissertation, École Polytechnique Fédérale de Lausanne, Lausanne, Switzerland.

 ## Two more things